SummaryRead the full fact sheet

 Drinking alcohol can affect how the brain develops in people under the age of 25.
 Teenagers under 18 years are particularly at risk.

 It may be that even a low intake of alcohol, at any stage of pregnancy, could be harmful to your unborn baby.
 For this reason, drinking alcohol is not recommended during pregnancy or if you are planning pregnancy.

 Alcohol and breastfeeding

-If you choose to drink alcohol while breastfeeding, it is suggested that you wait up to two hours before breastfeeding your baby for each standard drink.
-For example, if you have two standard drinks you should wait four hours before you breastfeed.
+If you choose to drink alcohol, it is best wait up to 2 hours before breastfeeding your baby for each standard drink.
+(For example, if you have two standard drinks you should wait four hours before you breastfeed.)